apache/druid/docs/querying/lookups.md

 ### Update lookup

-A `POST` to a particular lookup extractor factory via `/druid/coordinator/v1/lookups/config/{tier}/{id}` will create or update that specific extractor factory.
+A `POST` to a particular lookup extractor factory via `/druid/coordinator/v1/lookups/config/{tier}/{id}` creates or updates that specific extractor factory.

 For example, a post to `/druid/coordinator/v1/lookups/config/realtime_customer1/site_id_customer1` might contain the following: